Raptor3um/raptoreum/README.md

 Introduction
 Raptoreum began as the fairly simple idea, introducing smart contracts which would allow on chain, trustless transfers (goodbye centralized marketplaces) on the Ravencoin codebase, however with the automation of assets and RTM (Raptoreum).
 The project has quickly evolved, adding innovative features that not only further expand the asset layer, but also introduce features that could help other Blockchain projects.
 Ravencoin unfortunately suffered several serious breaches of its asset layer so that code base has been abandoned by us.
-We are currently working with and building on Dash code expending its capabilities significantly.
+We are currently working with and building on Raptoreum code expending its capabilities significantly.

 Raptoreum is now a code fork of Dash and inherits current and optionally future features such as chain locks, oracles etc. We are further expanding capabilities by adding the following features:
 A)	The deployment of a unique asset layer.